StarryBadger/stash/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/76mHqLr5)
 # Description
+## Welcome to StaSh
+### Written in C, StaSh provides a versatile and efficient command-line interface for Unix-like systems

 ## Final branch
 ### To run the shell, run the command `make` on the terminal.
 This creates an executable `a.out` which can be run by `./a.out`